-LESLIE: Fonda (sp) in South Dakota, you’ve got The Money Pit.
+LESLIE: Fonda in South Dakota has a question about a patio makeover.
 How can we help you today?

 And we know we’re going to demo the wood pad but it’s – the question is: what do we put in?
 Do we have to chop up the old cement pad, which is in great shape, because it’s so substantial?
 Or can we put in another cement pad next to it for the new patio?
 Can you go over the old cement with something and stamp it or make it just – and then the other problem is is it’s square.
 And I would like the new patio at the ground level to be rounder and curvier.